Security-Onion-Solutions/securityonion-docs/mailing-lists.rst

 - If network install, did you install from Ubuntu 18.04 or CentOS 7?

-- Install type. ex. eval, standalone, etc
+- Install type. ex. eval, standalone, forward node, search node, etc

 - Does so-status show all services running?

 - Do you get any failures when you run ``salt-call state.highstate``?

-- Explain your issue. ex.
-Install fails when I select X.
+- Explain your issue.
+For example: ``Installation fails when I select this series of options...``

 Security-Onion mailing list
 ---------------------------